 - Do it manually: Either you go through all your income and expenditure for the advance return period, calculate the VAT collected and spent and enter all the figures manually, field by field, on the advance VAT return form in Elster Online.

-- Do it automatically with just a few clicks: A much quicker and easier way is to submit it through a dedicated software for freelancers such as Sorted.
-With a tool like Sorted, you can create the advance return for VAT in English and file it directly to your local Finanzamt.
+- Do it automatically with just a few clicks: A much quicker and easier way is to submit it through dedicated online tax filing software for freelancers such as Accountable.
+With a tool like Accountable, you can create the advance return for VAT in English and file it directly to your local Finanzamt.

-The UI of Sorted uses very simple English which makes it extremely helpful for expat freelancers who are uncomfortable with complicated legal or finance german terminologies.
+The UI of Accountable uses very simple English which makes it extremely helpful for expat freelancers who are uncomfortable with complicated legal or finance german terminologies.